-Join MUCC’s OTG program in partnership with Pierce Cedar Creek Institute in removing invasive woody vegetation that is encroaching on wetland habitat that is critical to the eastern massasauga rattlesnake during breeding season.
-Volunteers are needed on Saturday, September 24, 2022, from 9am-12pm.
+Join MUCC’s OTG program in partnership with Pierce Cedar Creek Institute in removing invasive woody vegetation that is encroaching on rattlesnake and box turtle summer breeding and nesting habitat.
+Volunteers are needed on Saturday, October 29, 2022, from 9am-12pm.
 Lunch will be provided around 11:30am.
-The project may continue after lunch depending on the amount of work available.

-Project Site Location: Volunteers will meet at the Pierce Cedar Creek Institute (PCCI) “wet lab” building which is South off of W Cloverdale Road in Hastings, MI 49058, about ¾ mile east of the main entrance to PCCI.
+Meeting location: Volunteers will meet at the Pierce Cedar Creek Institute (PCCI) Research Lab building at 225 W Cloverdale Rd, Hastings MI 49058.
+The Research Lab is south off of W Cloverdale Road, about ¾ mile east of the main entrance to PCCI.
 There is a parking lot at the meeting location.
 Please note that the meeting location is NOT the main PCCI building.
 Restrooms will be available at the project site.

 - Google Maps link: https://goo.gl/maps/iYZi5KTiktc5N9Zz5